 Online providers can typically offer better value for your money, primarily because you avoid the mark-up that your local funeral home likely charges.

 Shipping costs are the major drawback to purchasing from an online retailer.
-If the site offers “free shipping,” this just means the price of shipping is built into the cost of the product.
+If the site offers “free shipping,” this means the shipping price is built into the cost of the product.

 Local Retailers (Funeral Homes)

 A local business, such as a funeral home or other funeral industry provider, will typically charge more than an online provider for two reasons:

 - Since funeral homes buy headstones from another provider, they likely charge a mark-up